 Finally, Here Is My High-Value List Of The Veggies To Plant In Clay:

 Best Crops For Clay Soil

 Broccoli- like most brassicas – requires heavier soils.
-When grown in clay, broccoli doesn’t need heavy watering, provided your soils’ moisture content remains at acceptable levels.
+Broccoli doesn’t need heavy watering when grown in clay, provided your soils’ moisture content remains at acceptable levels.

 These cabbage relatives yield firmer heads when planted in clay soil and thrive in cool weather.
 Remember to keep an eye on the soil’s Ph and moisture content.

 Cabbage grows well in almost all soils, provided that it’s well-drained.
 Thus, be sure to amend your clay soil with compost before planting.
 To add nutrients, you can Apply compost tea or fish emulsion around a month after planting.